-This advanced level of the Core Curriculum consists of one 4-hour course from this final category, which functions as a capstone experience to the Core Curriculum program.
+This advanced level of the Core Curriculum consists of one 4-hour course, which functions as a capstone experience to the Core Curriculum program.
 The course options are interdisciplinary, tied closely to issues of public concern and occasionally team-taught.

-Prerequisites for all Level III courses: completion of Levels I and II of the Core Curriculum; submission of an application for graduation; and classification as senior.
+Prerequisites for all Level III courses:

+- completion of Levels I and II of the Core Curriculum; - submission of an application for graduation; and - classification as senior.

 Students must seek permission from the Associate Dean to enroll simultaneously in a Level II CTI course and a CTI Capstone.

-Foreign-Language Requirement
+World Language Requirement

-Students who earn a Bachelor of Arts degree are required to have completed a course at the intermediate or higher level of a foreign language.
+Students who earn a Bachelor of Arts degree are required to complete the William Jewell world language requirement.